Will Retiring Early Make You Happier? It’s Complicated

 Many people hate their jobs.
 Retiring early may bring relief and even joy, but it's no guarantee.

-Editor’s note: "Will Retiring Early Make You Happier" is part five of an ongoing series throughout this year focused on how to retire early and the FIRE ("Financial Independence, Retire Early") movement.
+Editor’s note: "Will Retiring Early Make You Happier" is part five of an ongoing series focused on how to retire early and the FIRE ("Financial Independence, Retire Early") movement.
 The introduction to the series is How to Retire Early in Six Steps.
-The second article is How to Retire Early by 40.
-The third is How to Retire Early by 50 and the fourth is Retire Early for Adventure.
+To see all early retirement articles, jump to the end.

 Research shows that anxiety and stress peak on Mondays, but it all starts to kick in the night before.
 There’s even a name for it: the “Sunday scaries.”